 - 2 Eggs

-- 5 Head Elderflowers Stems and greens parts off
+- 5 Elderflower Head Stems and greens parts removed

 - ¼ tsp Organic lemon zest (optional)

-- Put the butter cut in pieces, the water, the sugar and salt in a heavy bottom saucepan on medium/low heat.
-The butter has to melt but be careful that your mixture don't boil.
-Once the butter is completely melted pour the flour in the saucepan all at once and mix vigorously until it forms a ball who comes off the edges of your pan.
-Remove it from the fire.
+- Put the butter cut in pieces, the water, the sugar and the salt in a heavy bottom saucepan on medium/low heat.
+The butter has to melt but be careful that your mixture does not boil.
+Once the butter is completely melted pour all the flour in the saucepan and mix vigorously until it forms a soft ball who comes off the edges of your pan.
+Remove your dough from the fire.

-- Out of the fire.
-Add your eggs one by one.
-The mixing is going to look a bit weird at first but don't be afraid and continue to mix vigorously your dough until it's looks homogeneous.
-Once the first egg is completely mix to the dough, do the same with the second one.
+- Away from the fire, add your eggs one by one.
+Your dough is going to look a bit lumpy at first but don't be afraid and continue to mix vigorously your dough until it looks homogeneous.
+Once the first egg is completely incorporate to the dough, do the same with the second one.

 - Add the elderflowers and lemon zest to your dough and gently mix them in.

-- Heat a heavy bottom saucepan filled with neutral oil on medium heat.
-(Be careful, if you're oil is too hot the fritters will not have the time to cook at heart and to rise.)
+- Heat a heavy bottom saucepan fill with neutral oil on medium heat.
+(Be careful, if your oil is too hot the fritters will not have the time to cook at heart and to rise.)

-- Once your oil is hot enough, pour a little amount of dough in it ( about half a teaspoon) and let them cook a few minutes.
-The fritters are ready when they're golden brown and float on top.
+- Once your oil is hot enough, throw little amounts of dough in it ( about half a teaspoon) and let them cook a few minutes.
+The fritters are ready when they're golden brown and float on top of your oil.
 Put your cooked fritters on a plate filled with paper towel to absorb the oil excess.

-- Sprinkle with icing sugar at the very end, and eat them warm!
+- Sprinkle with powdered sugar at the very end, and eat them warm!